 - To enhance your Arts Award you may wish to take part in our Virtual Arts workshops, which would provide you with all the information and activities required to complete each step of the Arts Award discover.

 *Special offer using funding from Department for Education through Arts Council England.
 Funding Is limited and available on a first come, first served basis.
-Subject to availability and only available for schools with higher than average pupil premium when taking part before the end March 2021.
+Subject to availability and only available for schools with higher than average pupil premium when taking part before the end March 2022, whilst funding lasts.

 Arts Award Discover